Temiloluwa/gitops_temi_cluster/README.md

-# gitops_naija_highlights
+# GitOps Temi's Cluster

-This is the GitOps Repo for 9ja Highlights
+This is the GitOps Repo for my personal Kubernetes ML Cluster

 ## Technologies